 Secure Email Use Cases

-Any user / businesses need is unique, but there are a few use cases that should help narrow down your picks.
-Want to Integrate Secure Email into a Your Business?
+Any user/business need is unique, but there are a few use cases that should help narrow down your picks.
+Want to Integrate Secure Email into Your Business?
 This was the exact situation we found our company in last year.
-If you're not particularly tech savy or simply prioritize ease-of-use, I'd suggest debating Protonmail vs Posteo.
+If you're not particularly tech-savvy or simply prioritize ease of use, I'd suggest debating Protonmail vs Posteo.
 Both secure providers offer high quality with a gentle learning curve.
-Need the Absolutely Most Secure Email Possible?
-I'd first suggest boning up on your understanding of the whole key-exchange process, then I'd start the hunt with a Lavabit vs Posteo showdown.
+Need the Most Secure Email Possible?
+I'd first suggest boning up on your understanding of the whole key exchange process, then I'd start the hunt with a Lavabit vs Posteo showdown.
 Want to Dip Your Toes in the Water?
 While I've already mentioned that I'd shy away from a "Freemium" model, if you absolutely must your starting point should probably be Protonmail vs Mailfence.
 Our All-Around Favorites?
 Much like any other small business owner, I stress one factor that can be generally overlooked at times.
-Coming from the "Measure Twice / Cut Once" school of thought, I place plenty of weight on a products longevity.
-With that in mind, Our internal debate really centered around Protonmail vs Lavabit.
+Coming from the "Measure Twice / Cut Once" school of thought, I place plenty of weight on the longevity of a product.
+With that in mind, Our internal debate centered around Protonmail vs Lavabit.
 The driving factor here is that it can be a bit of a headache to set everything up, so we may as well choose an email provider that won't become dated quickly or require too much attention.

 Crucial Factors Involved in Secure Email